darkma773rgit/CODING/FINANCE DASHBOARD/docs/USAGE.md

    - Click "Add Connection"
    - Connection appears in API connections list

+#### Managing API Connections

+**Editing Connections:**
+1. **Navigate to API Connections:**
+   - Click "API Connections" in sidebar
+   - Find the connection you want to edit

+2. **Edit Connection:**
+   - Click "Edit" button on the connection card
+   - Modify institution name, service type, or credentials
+   - Click "Update Connection" to save changes

+3. **Security Note:**
+   - Credentials are re-encrypted when updated
+   - Last sync time is reset after editing
+   - Changes take effect immediately

+**Deleting Connections:**
+1. **Navigate to API Connections:**
+   - Click "API Connections" in sidebar
+   - Find the connection you want to delete

+2. **Delete Connection:**
+   - Click "Delete" button on the connection card
+   - Confirm deletion in the popup dialog
+   - Connection is permanently removed

+3. **Important Notes:**
+   - Deletion cannot be undone
+   - Automatic data syncing will stop
+   - Historical data remains in your accounts

 #### Supported Banks
 Plaid supports 11,000+ financial institutions including:
 - Chase Bank